 Project managers embedded some photo monitoring plots for future long-term monitoring of forest dynamics.
 Photo monitoring plots were established in the planting areas to document vegetation growth over time.
 Each plot has a post labeled with a unique identification number and one-meter height mark on the post.
 Color photos of the post and its surrounding area will be taken each year at a distance of six meters (20 feet) from each of the four cardinal directions.

 The restoration included 900 seedlings that were part of a planting trial to allow for controlled monitoring.
-These seedlings were planted in two identical blocks consisting of two plots each for a total of six planting plots.
+These seedlings were planted in two identical blocks consisting of three plots each for a total of six planting plots.
 Each plot contained all ten seedling types, planted in randomized rows of 15 trees per row.
 The trial seedlings were planted closer together than average (about six feet apart) for replanting, as competition between the trees is expected to be low for the projected ten years of the trial remeasurements.
 The trial plantings all have plastic tubing (Vexar) to protect them from herbivory and to maintain consistency during the initial establishment of the seedlings.